kmatarese/glide/README.md

 callables that accept the argument value to perform some clean up.
 In this case, it closes the database connection after the wrapped method is complete.

+### Boolean Args

+Node `run` args whose default is a boolean value will be converted to boolean flags on the CLI.
+If the default is `True`, the flag will invert the logic of the flag and prepend 'no_' to the beginning of the arg name for clarity.

+For example, the `SQLLoad` node has a `run` keyword arg with a default of `commit=True`.
+Assuming this node was named `load`, this will produce a CLI flag `--load_no_commit` which, when passed in a terminal, will set `commit=False` in the node.
+If the default had been `False` the CLI arg name would have simply been `--load_commit` and it would set the value to `True` when passed in a terminal.

+This leads to more clear CLI behavior as opposed to having a flag with a truth-like name getting a false-like result when passed in a terminal.
+Of course another option would have been to define the node keyword arg as `no_commit=False` instead of `commit=True`.
+This would also lead to understandable CLI behavior but, in my opinion, would lead to more confusing variable naming in your code.

 <a name="extensions"></a>
 Extensions
 ----------